qiujie-hn/Daguerre/README.md

 参考`Activity`主题样式设置

 ## Thanks
-This library is inspired by [Laevatein](https://github.com/zhihu/Matisse) and uses some of its source code.
+This library is inspired by [Matisse](https://github.com/zhihu/Matisse) and uses some of its source code.

 ## License
-Copyright 2017 Zhihu Inc.
+Copyright 2017 QiuJay Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.